Gjernpower/anarkhiademo/README.md

 This is a weird rhythm-based RPG inspired by games like <i>Brutal Legend, Crypt of the Necrodancer, Patapon, Guitar Hero</i> and <i>Final Fantasy</i>.
 Please feel free to leave a comment or let me know what you like, what you don't, and what you think should be improved!
 Welcome to Anarkhia, enjoy your stay.

 <i>p.s.
-I recommend choosing "Seven" and "Army" when prompted for the first time to choose a song.</i>
+I recommend choosing "Seven" and "Army" when prompted to choose a song for the first time.</i>

 <b>Description:</b>